 If we alter directions, and head off on healthier, more sustainable tracks, we awaken mindfulness that can end stress-related misery.
 This growth mindset helped me deter panic and depression, and even laugh more at the little things.

 Armed with a new view of mindfulness, I actually enjoyed the calm that came from reflecting on one present situation only.
-It helped me tackled one issue at a time and without anxiety.
+It helped me tackle one issue at a time and without anxiety.
 I made a conscious choice to refuse worries about my acquaintance’s expectations.
 Nor did I regret being unable to meet possible future demands.
-As a way to be more focused on the present, and on a solution I could actually do, I chose to stop fretting about my future relationship with this person.
+As a tool to build more focus on the present, and craft a solution I could actually do, I chose to stop fretting about my future relationship with this person.
 The result?

 In my desire to side-step one fearful dilemma, I experienced again how a mindful approach to stressful situations, can lower or eliminate toxic cortisol from the mix.
 Have you seen it?